mlfmonde/cluster/README.rst

 Start
 -----

+* Make sure `/var/lib/buttervolume/` is on a BTRFS partition or subvolume

 * First install the buttervolume plugin for docker separately::

+    $ sudo mkdir /var/lib/buttervolume/{config,ssh}
     $ docker plugin install anybox/buttervolume

 Check it is running::